Become a registered Psychologist

 About the program

 The primary objective of the Masters of Psychology (Clinical) Degree is to provide advanced education in the professional practice of psychology.
-The training is based on a scientist-practitioner model and is designed to prepare students with the knowledge and applied skills required by a registered practicing psychologist with an emphasis in the area of program specialisation (i.e., Clinical Psychology).
+The training is based on a scientist-practitioner model and is designed to prepare students with the knowledge and applied skills required by a registered practising psychologist with an emphasis in the area of program specialisation (i.e., Clinical Psychology).
 Show more

 The primary objective of the Masters of Psychology (Clinical) Degree is to provide advanced education in the professional practice of psychology.
-The training is based on a scientist-practitioner model and is designed to prepare students with the knowledge and applied skills required by a registered practicing psychologist with an emphasis in the area of program specialisation (i.e., Clinical Psychology).
+The training is based on a scientist-practitioner model and is designed to prepare students with the knowledge and applied skills required by a registered practising psychologist with an emphasis in the area of program specialisation (i.e., Clinical Psychology).
 The program draws from a range of theoretical perspectives informed by contemporary research and practice.
 The Masters by Coursework Degree integrates coursework, research and practical placement experience.
 Students complete a series of placement experiences under the supervision of highly qualified and experienced Supervisors, and apply best practice models to a professional standard.
 Upon successful completion of program requirements, graduates are eligible to apply for full registration as a Psychologist, full membership of the APS, and associate membership of the APS College of Clinical Psychologists.
 Show less

 |Duration||6 semesters (2 years)|